Have England already missed their chance for World Cup glory?

 The second question is whether that actually matters – especially in a World Cup like this.
 It can’t be dismissed that recent history shows it greatly helps.
 The last three World Cups have all been won by squads coming to their prime: Spain 2010, Germany 2014, France 2018.
 What was so distinctive about each of them, and why it could even be said they define a distinctive era in international football, was that they weren’t just team cycles coming together to this peak.
 These World Cup winners represented the culminations of much greater projects, given how each of the countries had completely revolutionised their entire football infrastructure in the years before.

 It was really the wealthiest western European countries industrialising modern talent production.
-They became the models, that the Football Association rightly replicated.
+They became the models, which the Football Association rightly replicated.

 This only sharpens the question about where England are right now.
 Because, in all FA plans, the 2022 World Cup had been marked as the target for when all changes could come to fruition.
 It has been the long-term ambition.